Erase and reformat a storage device in Disk Utility on Mac

 Open the Disk Utility app on your Mac using one of the following methods, depending on the type of disk or volume you want to erase:

-If you want to erase your startup disk: Start up from macOS Recovery, then choose Disk Utility in the Recovery app.
+If you want to erase your startup disk: Start up your computer in macOS Recovery, then choose Disk Utility in the Recovery app.
 To learn how to start up your computer in macOS Recovery, see Intro to macOS Recovery.

 If you want to erase any other type of storage device: Double-click Disk Utility in the /Applications/Utilities folder.